Costa Rica Digital Nomad Visa Guide (2024)

 5 Best destinations for digital nomads in Costa Rica

 Although quite small, with only 19,700 square miles, Costa Rica has a lot to offer.
-In fact, anyone will be hard-pressed to pick one spot to visit in this gorgeous country.
+In fact, anyone will be hard-pressed to pick only one spot to visit in this gorgeous country.

 However, as a digital nomad, you have specific requirements and needs that a country has to meet.
 So, let’s see which Costa Rican destinations are the top spots for digital nomads.

-San José — best for those looking for modern conveniences
+San José — Best for those looking for modern conveniences

 Population: 339,581